 Be Creative with Short Videos & Livestreaming

 Short-form video apps have been around since early this decade in China, but their popularity has skyrocketed the past three years on the back of this new segment of consumers.
 Brands are starting to turn to smaller platforms like Douyin, Meipai and Toutiao for broadcasting and livestreaming campaigns that specifically target Gen-Z. This type of marketing content offers a brand value in a way that no other type of content can.

 Douyin has around 500 million monthly active users with 70% of those users being under the age of 24.
 This app provides a unique access to the behaviors and interest of young consumers to help brands adjust quickly to the most up-to-date trends.
 Douyin has also moved into the social commerce sphere by linking Taobao to the platform, which is the most common way Douyin KOLs sell products.
 Now users with over 8,000 followers and more than 10 posts can apply for the shopping cart function and embed product links into videos.
 Brands can create campaigns that include banners on the homepage, a promoted challenge hashtag, or a custom video editing filter to get followers more engaged with their service.

-To fully engage and leverage China’s Gen-Z, brands must understand their purchasing habits as well as share more to connect with this generation.
+To fully engage and leverage China 90’s kid, brands must understand their purchasing habits as well as share more to connect with this generation.
 China’s Gen-Z consumers are digital and social media shopping-savvy.
 They are one of the most important Chinese generations to target, but their needs and preferences can instantly change.
-Brands must keep a close eye on this age group in order to truly stay connected with their purchasing habits while being on top of the latest marketing trends.
+Brands must keep a close eye on this age group in order to truly stay connected with their purchasing habits while being on top of the latest china digital marketing trends.